|Nutrition Facts (per serving)|

 Unlike ice cream, sorbet doesn't have a lot of air in it, and so it is dense and the flavor can be more intense.
 You just bring together mint, water, and sugar in a saucepan to make a simple syrup.
 Additional sweetness and flavor come from white wine and lemon juice, and the sorbet comes together to achieve the perfect texture in an ice cream maker.

 Sometimes, sorbet can get too icy if there's too much water in it in comparison to the other ingredients.
-Alcohol can help combat that, because it adds more liquid without adding water, per se, and it also brings in flavor.
+Alcohol can help combat that because it adds more liquid (instead of water) while adding more flavor.

 Use any variety of garden mint you have on hand for this recipe; they all work well.
 Served between courses (often called an intermezzo), this makes a refreshing palate cleanser.
 On a hot summer day, mint sorbet works well as a dessert as is, but serving it with shortbread cookies can make for a more sophisticated offering.